tadeubdev/warehouse/README.md

 # warehouse

-For now, you can create some worker.
+For now, you can create some motor.

 ```ts
 const dimension = new SquareDimension(100, 100);